Primary

 Use your back muscles to lift, not just your arms.
 Keep your shoulders down away from your ears and your elbows slightly bent.
 Your hips and legs should remain on the floor.
 Look forward or slightly upward without cranking your neck back.

-Want Cobra Stretch in your program?
+See where Cobra Stretch fits in your weekly plan

 Lie face down with hands under shoulders.